The array factory in TiPi

 Warning: In a near futur, static methods like ArrayFactory.toFloat(arr)

-will be deprecated in favor of instance methods like arr.toFloat()
+will be deprecated in favor of instance methods like arr.toFloat() which

 are more readable.